 - 1. Budget: consider the utilization of a 'stress test' of future programs budgets.
 By 'stress test' we mean conducting an evaluation of impacts to project/program budgets utilizing scenario analysis such as evaluating the budgetary impacts to modifying contingency rates, application of historical WSIP change order rates to forecast construction costs, and similarly, through the application of different project delivery cost structures.
 Expanded discussion on this topic can be found under the PROJECT DELIVERY, CHANGE MANAGEMENT, and CONSTRUCTION BIDDING, and LESSONS LEARNED sections of this report.
 We believe this is the most impactful lesson learned as the WSIP benefitted from a very favorable bidding environment yet many projects that were very well scoped, encountered a wide range of unforeseen conditions and operational challenges that resulted in budgetary pressures.
 Lifecycle: planning and pre-design phases of budget development would be the most critical phases of the project delivery cycle affected by this theme. - 2.
-Application of contingency: consider utilization of a more flexible approach to assignment of contingency to project budgets to be reflective of project-specific risk profile.
+Application of contingency: consider utilization of a morpexible approach to assignment of contingency to project budgets to be reflective of project-specific risk profile.
 A flexible approach entails the assignment of contingency reflective of each project's risk profile rather than a standardized allocation of contingency based on a percentage of expected construction costs.
 Contingency would be evaluated utilizing existing forecast cost/schedule to completion and risk management processes as the project is implemented.
 Specifically contingency levels can be more closely aligned with the expected risk of the project for factors such as probability to encounter unforeseen conditions, complexity of construction, duration of project, or other similar parameter.
 More detailed discussion and additional background information about this topic can be found in the sections titled OVERVIEW OF WSIP, CONSTRUCTION BIDDING, and LESSONS LEARNED at the end of this report.
 In a similar vein as the Budget theme, contingency setting is a critical element of budget development and project implementation.
-An approach that is more closely aligned to a specific project's characteristics and resulting risk profile is an extremely important theme learned on the WSIP program where contingency setting was based on a percent of construction cost basis.
+An approach that is more closely aligned to a specific project's characteristics and resulting risk profile is an extremely important theme learned on the WSIP program where contingency setting was provide as the more contingency on the WSIP program where contingency setting was provide as the more contingency on the WSIP program where contingency setting was provide as the project's characteristics.

+on percent of construction cost basis.
 Lifecycle: contingency setting is a theme that impacts all aspects of the lifecycle through construction completion to ensure proper funds are in place to complete needed scope of work.